Needles found in sandwiches on 4 US-bound Delta flights

 Another apparent needle was found aboard a Seattle-bound flight in a sandwich that had not been served.

-Gate Gourmet is a subsidiary of Swiss-based gategroup Holding AG (GATE.S), one of the largest independent global providers of airline passenger products and services.
+Gate Gourmet is a subsidiary of gategroup Holding AG , one of the largest independent global providers of airline passenger products and services.

-Christina Ulosevich, a gategroup spokeswoman, said the caterer was cooperating fully with investigators.
-She declined to comment further, saying "details of this matter must remain confidential."
-(Reporting By Ilaina Jonas; Additional reporting by James B. Kelleher in Chicago; Editing by Paul Tait)
+A representative was not immediately available for comment.
+(Reporting By Ilaina Jonas; Editing by Paul Tait)